 Despite this regimen not being very stringent — even exercising every day, it's less than 2 hours per week — I achieved a nice level of fitness.
 I wouldn't have won any strength contest, but I didn't look too bad naked and I wasn't completely weak.
 Being regular is winning, no matter how little you do.

-Onto the weigh training then.
+Onto the weight training then.
 Like many things I do, it started as something I was curious about and wanted to experiment with.
-I kinda fancy the idea of getting ribbed and strong, and I wanted to see what kind of results I could achieve by training seriously but parsimoniously (in terms of time spent).
+I kinda fancy the idea of getting ripped and strong, and I wanted to see what kind of results I could achieve by training seriously but parsimoniously (in terms of time spent).

 I asked for advice on the Slate Star Codex Discord channel, here was my request: